VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 # AspNetCore.SignalR.EventStream

-## .Net Event Sourcing solution

-## Event Streaming using SignalR web sockets
+## .Net Event Sourcing solution using SignalR web sockets

 The framework allows you to build your own Event Stream Server.